 I was asked recently by my son, as he overheard me talking to a client, about how much CO2 they produce when using their mobiles.
+Each mobile handset can generate up to 2 tonnes of CO2 per year and there are 80 million mobile phones in the UK alone.
 I’d best get it right as he’s greener than me, having set up our recycling bin at home, and what he doesn’t know about the Pacific garbage patch you can write on a postage stamp.
 His big thing at the moment is telling us how lizards are being affected by climate change.

 He understands that as with all things man-made, there is an environmental impact to owning a mobile phone.
-If a user is on their phone typically for two hours a day, (Ofcom figures) that equates to about two tonnes of CO2 generated a year.
+If a user is on their phone typically for two hours a day, (Ofcom figures) that equates to about two tonnes of CO2 generated a year, all that downloading, uploading, all those servers working night and day.
 He also understands that it is part of our company strategy to combat that and that we sponsor a tree per tonne of CO2 to help sequester carbon emissions created by your mobile phone usage.

 However, what he couldn’t get his head around or visualize is what a tonne of CO2 might look like!
 I think most people understand the concept of climate change and its impact on the earth.
 But I believe it’s important for him, for all of us, to be able to visualize what CO2 and its ‘volume’ looks like.
 Then perhaps you’ll get a better idea and be more able to picture the cost of our actions on the environment, as well as what our deadly foe looks like.